jhswartz/rk3229/ONBOARD-FLASH-REPLACEMENT.md

 ### Warning

-- This guide is written from the perspective of a device that features eMMC storage and not NAND flash as used on boards such as those found in MXQ devices.
-The process should be similar for those devices with NAND based storage, although Linux block device naming may differ.
+This guide is written from the perspective of a device whose board features an eMMC and not NAND flash.

 ### Prerequisites